base-org/blob-archiver/README.md

 You can control which storage backend is used by setting the `BLOB_API_DATA_STORE` and `BLOB_ARCHIVER_DATA_STORE` to either `disk` or `s3`.

+### Data Validity
+Currently, the archiver and api do not validate the beacon node's data.
+Therefore, it's important to either trust the Beacon node, or validate the data in the client.
+There is an open [issue](https://github.com/base-org/blob-archiver/issues/4) to add data validation to the archiver and api.

 ### Development
 The `Makefile` contains a number of commands for development: